kaizen-ai/kaizenflow/docs/marketing/tra.how_to_guide.md

 - An MIME HTML file containing:
   1. A table of VC company names
-  2. A list of investors from the company.
+  2. A list of investors from the company

 ### Output

 - According to the input type, output can be:
-  1. A pandas dataframe containing the VC names and its information.
+  1. A pandas dataframe containing the VC names and its information
-  2. A pandas dataframe containing the investors' `First Name`, `Last Name` and their linkedin profiles link.
+  2. A pandas dataframe containing the investors' `First Name`, `Last Name` and their linkedin profiles link

 ## Download Data

 - We want to use only static data as the source of our extraction code.
 To download the data page:
-  1. In any modern browser, open a page containing required data.
+  1. In any modern browser, open a page containing required data
   2. Use the browser's `Save As` button to download the webpage as a `Web page, single file`.
-Or use any other download method that can fulfill the requirement in step 3.
+Or use any other download method that can fulfill the requirement in step 3
   3. If you see the downloaded file format is `.mht` or `.mhtml`, you can process forward.
-Otherwise you won't be able to bypass the check layer from the website.
+Otherwise you won't be able to bypass the check layer from the website
-  4. Save the `.mhtml` file and its path will work as input data.
+  4. Save the `.mhtml` file and its path will work as input data

 ## Usage